How to Open a Dispensary in Pennsylvania

 You need capital in the cannabis industry – double taxation – cash only issues – high regulatory costs – competition and falling cannabis prices.
 Not having enough capital to weather the storm may close your cannabis dispensary as fast as it opened in Pennsylvania.
 However, that being the case, you can read more on this above, or here is a low and high end – estimate.
 This is not a “real” number, only ball parks:

 - Cheapest ever in Oregon was $50,000 by a young African American Cannabis Entrepreneur.

 - Most expensive can be well over one million dollars if it is huge and in a great area.

 - Average is about $300,000 to $1,000,000 to open, staff, and stock a new cannabis dispensary.

 How do you get a job at a PA dispensary

 SB 350 does not specifically address issues regarding employment at a cannabis dispensary in Pennsylvania.
-However, if the law passes, many new companies will spring up to train budtenders, agents-in-charge, delivery drivers, cultivators and all the great jobs that come with cannabis industry.
-To prepare, you can get education at Oaksterdam University or Green Flower for one of their certification programs.
+However, if the law passes, many new companies will spring up to train budtenders, agents-in-charge, delivery drivers, cultivators, and all the great jobs that come with the cannabis industry.
+To prepare, you can get an education at Oaksterdam University or Green Flower for one of their certification programs.